wa7sa34cx/udp-server-cli/README.md

 `nc -u 127.0.0.1 8080`

 Now we can send UDP packet to the server.
-Here is some examples:
+Here is some requests and responses:

 ```
 1